 In the meantime, there are steps you can take to treat ear pain at home.
 Apply a cold, wet washcloth to the ear for at least twenty minutes.
+Lay on the side with the ear that doesn’t hurt closest to the ground.
 Sit in an upright position to reduce ear pressure, chew on something to help relieve pain, and use over-the-counter pain relievers.
 Eardrops can also be administered, unless you suspect an eardrum perforation.

 To help prevent earaches, refrain from inserting objects in your ears.
 Dry your ears thoroughly after bathing or swimming, avoid tobacco smoke, and reduce your exposure to allergy triggers such as pollen and dust.

 Call Albany ENT & Allergy Services at (518) 701-2085 for more information or to schedule an appointment.